RomanPodkovyrin/Notes/docs/languages/java/java8.md

 assertEquals(employees.size(), empIds.length);
 ```

-- `collect` Gets stuff out of the stream once we are done with it.
-Performs mutable fold operations (repackaging elements to some data structures and applying some additional logic.)
 - `filter` Produces a new stream that contains elements that pass the given predicate
 ```java
 Integer[] ids = {1, 2, 3, 4};